 Making a Difference Now and For Generations to Come

-God is on the move around the world today through Bible translation.
+God is on the move around the world today through Bible translation, causing profound transformation in countless lives.
 As people encounter Him in their language, individual lives, families and entire communities are changed.
 God is not only transforming lives today; He is changing lives for generations to come.

 There are countless stories of the legacy of God’s faithfulness to His people, and we wanted to share a few examples with you.
 The people in the following four stories are helping provide the next generation of people across the world with access to the truth of God’s goodness and love through His Word.